amosdudley/weblog/_posts/2021-7-12-Experiments with Desktop ECM.md

 So an ECM tool is not really trivial to make.
 Or hasn't been.
 But, it's rather easy to make arbitrary 3D shapes with a 3D printer, and copper happens to be the easiest metal that one can use to plate over plastic parts (with one of the least toxic plating baths).
 Combine those two things, I thought, and maybe you can take most of the expense out of the tool making step.
 Maybe, just maybe, it would be possible to electrochemically machine steel stuff in the enforced quietude of my apartment.

 I imagined a process where a positive 3D printed "tool" is plated with a very thin layer of metal.
 Then, these tools could be used in a way similar to sinker EDM, to machine complex net shapes with resin-print-like tolerances, in tough metals like pre-hardened steels.
+If you wanted to cut a profile, maybe it would be possible to print a "cookie cutter" geometry, where the inside of the cutting tool is insulative and the edge is conductive.

 I embarked on this foolhardy journey with only the foggiest understanding of chemistry and electricity.
 Armed with an SLA printer, a sacrificial RepRap, some plating chemicals, and a general idea of how to use them, I forged into the unknown.